Wild Things began in February 1999 and has been growing and changing to fit the needs of our clients for the past 22 years.

 NEW Sat.
 Sun. & Mon.
 9 am to 10 am - 5 pm to 6 pm

-Note: If you decide to give the vaccine, make sure it is the intranasal or oral form, that is, given as nose drops, not injected.
+Note: When giving the vaccine, make sure it is the intranasal or oral form, that is, given as nose drops, not injected.
 And give the vaccine at least 2 weeks before contact with other dogs, for the sake of both your dog and other dogs.

 “Canine respiratory disease complex (kennel cough) is not a vaccine-preventable disease and the vaccine should only be used to help manage the disease.”